chulminy/AE_ENVE_GEOE_121/README.md

 You do not have to memorize any of the solutions.
 You can freely access all these solutions during the quizzes because they are open-book quizzes.
 However, I tell you, without going through this process, you cannot write your own script during the quizzes and will not get a good mark on them.

 ## Programming Lab
-The programming labs will be held in a main computer lab (CPH-1346).
+The programming labs will be held in a main computer lab (CPH-1346 and CPH-1325).
 The programming labs include module reviews and quizzes.
 The programming labs are designed to focus on hands-on practice with MATLAB programming.
 Students can use the computers in the lab or bring their own laptop if MATLAB is installed.
 Students are highly encouraged to attend the programming labs.

 ## Quiz
 The quizzes will be delivered through the MATLAB Grader like tutorials or homework assignments, and written tests.